atka66/ssd-remaster/README.md

 * [ ] Boss platform may have checkerboard pattern when transforming to 3D floor
 * [✔] Use unbreakable glass windows for gatehouses
 * [✔] Street lamps use 3D floor
+* [ ] Improve teleport landing sequence: floating should be real actor movement rather than floor lowering

 ##### Act 2 (MAP24)